matthieu-boussard/craft-ai-client-python/README.md

   "output": {
     "lightbulbState": {
       "predicted_value": None,
+      "distribution" : [ ... ], // Distribution of the output classes normalized by the number of samples in the reached node.
-      "confidence": 0 // Zero confidence if the decision is null "decision_rules": [ ... ]
+      "confidence": 0, // Zero confidence if the decision is null "decision_rules": [ ... ],
+      "decision_path" ...
     }
   }
 ```